AnaStasia1331/ms4-recipe-book/TESTING.md

         7.1.11.
 Expected: user can cancel the recipe creation.
         7.1.11.
 Testing: Click the Cancel button -> from Add a New Recipe form the user is redirected back the page visited earlier.
         7.1.12.
 Expected: user can save a new recipe successfully.
         7.1.12.
-Testing: Fill in all required and optional fields in the form, upload an image in a landscape orientation and click the Save button. -> User is redirected to All Recipes page, he can find her/his recipe on the page with the correct title, displayed image and the course name.
+Testing: Fill in all required and optional fields in the form, upload an image in a landscape orientation and click the Save button. -> User is redirected to My Recipes page, he can find her/his recipe on the page with the correct title, displayed image and the course name.
 When he opens the recipe, he can see that it contains all text/selection filled in earlier.
     7.2.
 Edit an existing recipe.
         7.2.1.
 Expected: user is able to update any field of the edit form.
         7.2.1.
 Testing: Find an existing recipe, press the Edit icon and try to edit Recipe Name, Courses, Ingredients, Steps, Preparation Time and reupload an image. -> All mentioned places are editable.
         ![Edit recipe form](static/img/readme/testing/edit-recipe.png)
         7.2.2.
 Expected: user is able to update the edit form successfully.
         7.2.2.
-Testing: Edit Recipe Name, Courses, Ingredients, Steps, Preparation Time, Image and click the Save button. -> User is redirected to All Recipes page, can find her/his recipe (with changed name, course and image) and when press the View or Edit icons s/he can see that the previously made changes were applied.
+Testing: Edit Recipe Name, Courses, Ingredients, Steps, Preparation Time, Image and click the Save button. -> User is redirected to My Recipes page, can find her/his recipe (with changed name, course and image) and when press the View or Edit icons s/he can see that the previously made changes were applied.
         7.2.3.
 Expected: user is able to cancel form editing.
         7.2.3.
 Testing: Edit an existing recipe and click the Cancel button. -> User is redirected to the previously visited page, when he reopens the recipe he can't see the change he made before pressing the Cancel button.
     7.3.
 View an existing recipe.